ansible-cfg/mis_vagrant/Documentation/UserQuickstart.md

         $ cd [my repo]/docroot
         $ drush @example.mcdev site-install minimal --sites-subdir=example.mcdev \
           --db-url=mysql://root:password@localhost/example_mcdev

+    For the sql sync here, you may need to add the standard mcstage entry to your host machine's ~/.ssh/config
+        $ vi ~/.ssh/config
+        Host mcstage
+          HostName 174.143.170.119
+          Port 7022
+          ForwardAgent yes
+          User your-mc-user-name
         $ drush sql-sync @example.dev @example.mcdev

 10. To ssh into your new pre-configured development environment, use the